kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 - Clear Linux machine logs using the BASH shell

 ### Module 07_Malware Threats

+Reverse engineering is challenging, but here, please focus on becoming familiar with the tools' usage.

 1. Gain access to the target system using Trojans